fafalone/CheckBitness/README.md

 >[!NOTE]
 >There's different `IMAGE_OPTIONAL_HEADER` types for 32 and 64bit because of pointer size differences, and subsequently different `IMAGE_NT_HEADERS`, but we don't worry about that for this check because we only need the `IMAGE_FILE_HEADER` and `IMAGE_DOS_HEADER`, which are the same on both 32bit and 64bit.

+All of those definitions, and the omitted enums and constants, are included in tbShellLib.
 With those defs, here's what we do:

 1. Load the file with `CreateFile` and map it into memory with `CreateFileMapping/MapViewOfFile`
 2. The mapping gives us a base address, from which we copy the `IMAGE_DOS_HEADER`